malicialab/avclass/README.md

 which indicates that sample 0058780b175c3ce5e244f595951f611b8a24bee2 is known to be of the *CASINO* family.
+Each sample in the input file should also appear in the ground truth file.
 Note that the particular label assigned to each family does not matter.
 What matters is that all samples in the same family are assigned the same family name (i.e., the same string in the second column)